Testimonials

 Situation: A client had entered into an agreement to purchase an existing business before getting any advice.
-We thought the business price was too high, but it was too late to re-negotiate the sales price.
+We thought

-Solution: We looked at the assets that were being purchased, including the lease, to get the purchase price allocated over depreciable assets rather than classified as non-depreciable business goodwill.
-The vendor didn’t want to renew the lease but did agree to reduce the purchase price.
+over depreciable assets rather than classified as non-depreciable business goodwill.
+The vendor didn’t want to renew the lease but did

-Result: Even though there was a signed sale & purchase agreement in place, the vendor reduced the price of the business by $60,000 (about 20 %!).
-That meant our client, the purchaser, didn’t have to borrow anywhere near as much and also had a much better chance of getting a decent return on their investment in the business.
+business by $60,000 (about 20 %!).
+That meant our client, the purchaser, didn’t have to borrow anywhere near as much and also had a much

 Situation: At the time of a business purchase only legal advice had been obtained and the Shareholders Agreement had